Biomedical Science for Osteopathy 9

 On successful completion of this unit, students will be able to:

-1. Elucidate peripheral and central mechanisms contributing to common presentations of pain;
+1. Elucidate peripheral and central mechanisms, and the modalities of analgesia, relevant to common presentations of pain;

-2. Elaborate upon common musculoskeletal conditions presenting in osteopathic practice; and
+2. Elaborate upon common musculoskeletal conditions and safety considerations presenting in osteopathic practice; and

 Assessment